sfmix/sfmix/README.md

 * `mac_discovery.py`
   * Using ARP and ICMPv6 Neighbor Discovery, search for the current MAC address bindings for participants and update Netbox with the current values.
+* `participant_speeds.py`
+  * Using the public `participants.json` file, create a reporting of ports speeds by site, and in total.